Why Visit Cortona?:

 Enoteria, on Via Nazionale, is a good place for wine tasting.
 Also on Via Nazionale is the Antica Drogheria with wine, grappa, and health products of the Camaldolesi monks.
 You'll find picnic supplies in several stores in town and on Saturdays there's a market in Piazza Republica.
 On August 15 is the Sagra della Bisteca (beef steak festival).

-, a Franciscan convent, holds the spartan cell where St. Francis stayed when he preached there in 1211.
-It's about a 45 minute walk through the woods outside Cortona's walls.
+Le Celle di Cortona, a Franciscan convent, holds the spartan cell where St. Francis stayed when he preached there in 1211.
+It's about a 45 minute walk through the woods outside the walls.
 The church and gardens can be visited for free.

 The 16th century Medici fortress above Cortona has great views over Lake Trasimeno.
 Follow Via S. Margheritta uphill past lovely gardens to the fortress.